55 important questions and answers - Bandera County Courier

 24. How can I best protect others?

 The so-called cough and sneeze etiquette should be adhered to as best as possible: when you cough or sneezing, then distance yourself clearly from others, if possible use a handkerchief or the textile-covered elbow to catch droplets Avoid local transport, the cinema, etc. Avoid coughing on the supermarket displays as well as dragging yourself paracetamol to a party or a meeting.
-One should refrain from shaking hands to greet one another, as well as from other greeting and farewell rituals connected with close contact.
+One should refrain from shaking hands in greeting as well as from other greeting and farewell rituals connected with close contact.

 According to current assumptions, the time between transmission of the pathogen and onset of the disease can be up to 14 days.
 However, two other aspects have to be mentioned here: On the one hand, there are at least a few indications that it can take longer in exceptional cases.
 In addition, the incubation period says nothing about how long people who are not at all noticeably ill or recognizable but are infected remain infectious.
 Experience with other pathogens suggests that such people can pass the virus on for long periods of time.